ejbolt/Gustavus-Adolphus/README.md

   use an rsync script (base script found here: https://wiki.centos.org/HowTos/CreateLocalMirror)

 ### Ubuntu
-  Use ftpsync if possible, depending on mirror, it should work.
-Otherwise, refer to https://wiki.ubuntu.com/Mirrors/Scripts for a good base script
+  Use ftpsync if possible, but many Ubuntu mirrors don't sync using ftpsync, so the selection is limited.
+If you can't find a good mirror that works for you, use the custom selection for ubuntu.

 #### What this tool does:
 ---